drewm27/speakerrankings/small-medium-size.md

 ### #23 Tribit Xsound Plus 2

 - Positives: Use Maxsound Traditional EQ for the best sound quality
 - Negatives: Boosted treble, boosted bass.
+Peak at 320hz, dip at 500hz.
 Bass is slappy and distorted in xbass mode
 - Battery Life: 24 hours
 - Charging: USB-C
 - Comparisons